Private equity investors

 Measure whether the company has the data quality, instrumentation, and process control required to capture the next profit pool.

 The output is not generic AI commentary.
-It is a decision tool for identifying risk, upside, and the changes required to keep your playbook ahead of the market.
+It is a decision tool for identifying risk, upside, and the changes required to stay ahead of the market.